mafr/check-certificate/README.md

 # check-certificate

 This is a Nagios/Icinga plugin to check a remote server's SSL/TLS certificate.
-The script performs an SSL handshake using Python's ssl library (which uses OpenSSL internally) and tests whether the server certificate is close to its expiry date.
-Note that the check is not limited to HTTPS.
+The script performs an SSL handshake using Python's `ssl` module (which uses OpenSSL internally) and tests whether the server certificate is close to its expiry date.

+Any SSL-protected endpoint works, the check is not limited to HTTPS.

+## Prerequisites

+The script requires a Python interpreter.
+It has been tested on Python 2.7, 3.4, and 3.5 but earlier versions of Python 3 may also work.
+The CA's root certificate has to be installed in your system's certificate store (rule of
+thumb: if curl works, Python should be happy, too).

 ## Usage